 Pricing and Support for the MemberPress Plugin

 MemberPress is a premium plugin with no free version.
 The plugin offers three levels of pricing plans for different types of users.
 All three plans provide a yearly license.

-The most basic plan, named ‘Basic’, costs $179.50 per year and you can use this license for only one site.
-Another plan, ‘Plus’, is available for $299.50 per year and can be used for up to 2 sites.
-The most advanced plan is ‘Pro’, available for $399.50 per year.
-You can use the ‘Pro’ plugin license for a maximum of 5 sites.
+The Basic plan costs $179.50 per year, and you can use this license for only one site.
+The Plus plan is up next, it is available for $299.50 per year and can be used for up to 2 sites.
+Then, we have the Pro plan available for $399.50 per year and can be used on a maximum of 3 sites.
+Finally, we have the Elite plan, which can be used by a maximum of 5 sites.

 MemberPress pricing seems costly for startups, but it’s quite a fair price for all the amazing features the plugin offers.

 Customer support is another very important aspect you need to check before buying a digital product.
 Talking about MemberPress support, it’s dedicated and reliable.
 The team of professional happiness engineers provides technical support via a support ticket system.
 The plugin’s website has an extensive and comprehensive knowledge base where you can get insights and ideas about using the plugin.